suelemmacedo/Itau-ChatBot/README.md

 ## 🚀 Technologies

-This [Project](https://itau-chatbot.vercel.app/) fwas developed with the following technologies:
+This [Project](https://itau-chatbot.vercel.app/) was developed with the following technologies:

 - HTML e CSS
 - JavaScript